NEW PROVIDENCE ALLIANCE (NJ)

 Project Graduation is also sponsored by the New Providence Alliance.
 It is an all night after graduation program to provide the graduating seniors with a drug and alcohol free celebration.

-WISE Program (Wellness Initiative for Senior Education) to our senior citizens.
+Take Control of your Health Initiative for Senior Education to our senior citizens.
 The program focuses on prescription drugs use and was held at the Murray Hill Inn over several sessions and included a catered lunch.

 New Providence Alliance Scholarship Program – each year we selected 2 students from NPHS that have demonstrated leadership and exhibited a keen interest in supporting the mission of the Alliance.